noman-land/relike-redux-middleware/README.md

 This middleware uses `ReLikeUtils` under the hood to send transactions to the ReLike smart contract on Ethereum.
 Please see documentation for [`ReLikeUtils` on GitHub](https://github.com/noman-land/relike-utils).

+To install the middleware, simply import it and add it to your list of middlewares.

 ```js
 import { applyMiddleware, createStore } from 'redux';
 import ReLikeMiddleware from 'relike-redux-middleware';